-While most of the large estate homes around Stockbridge are not open to the public, one of the county’s more extravagant “cottages” is Naumkeag (daily in summer only, $15 adults), an 1885 mansion on Prospect Hill Road less than a mile north of downtown.
+While most of the large estate homes around Stockbridge are not open to the public, one of the county’s more extravagant “cottages” is Naumkeag (daily summer, Sat.-Sun. spring and fall, $15 adults), an 1885 mansion on Prospect Hill Road less than a mile north of downtown.
 The mansion, designed by Stanford White for Joseph Choate, a lawyer who later served as U.S. ambassador to Britain, amply illustrates why this region was regarded as the state’s Gold Coast a century ago.
 The impressively landscaped grounds are an attraction in their own right.

-Sculpture is the highlight of Chesterwood (daily in summer, $16.50 adults), off Route 183 just south of the Norman Rockwell Museum.
-The residence was the summer home of Daniel Chester French, one of the most popular contributors to the fin-de-siècle American renaissance.
-French arrived on the art scene with a bang, sculpting Concord’s Minute Man statue at age 25, but he is best remembered for his statue of the seated president in the Lincoln Memorial in Washington, D.C.
+Sculpture is the highlight of Chesterwood (daily summer, $18 adults), off Route 183 just south of the Norman Rockwell Museum.
+The residence was the summer home of Daniel Chester French, one of the most popular contributors to the fin de siècle American renaissance.
+French arrived on the art scene with a bang, sculpting Concord’s Minute Man statue at the age of 23 and 24, but he is best remembered for his statue of the seated president at the Lincoln Memorial in Washington DC.
 A tour of French’s studio and house (now a property of the National Trust) or a walk around the 122 wooded acres graced with works of contemporary sculptors quickly confirms why French once called his seasonal visits “six months . . . in heaven.”